mmcc-xx/WhosAtMyFeeder/README.md

 http://127.0.0.1:7766 or on http://yourserveraddress:7766

 **Docker Image**
-The image is on Docker Hub at https://hub.docker.com/r/mmcc73/whosatmyfeeder
+The image is on GitHub Container Registry `docker pull ghcr.io/mmcc-xx/whosatmyfeeder:latest`

 ## Contibuiting
 Use [pre-commit](https://pre-commit.com/) hooks before opening a pull requests.